How Drug Use Hurts Your Family

 As a primarily Suboxone treatment center, IHAT does not administer methadone.
 Keep reading to learn more about the differences between the two and why Suboxone is our medication-assisted treatment drug of choice.

-Unlike methadone, which is a full agonist (on the same level as heroin or oxycodone), Suboxone is only a partial agonist opioid.
+Unlike methadone, which is a full agonist, Suboxone is only a partial agonist opioid.

 As a partial agonist, it still activates the opioid receptors in the brain, binding to receptors known as mu receptors.
 However, it’s done so to a much lesser degree than a full agonist.